hdShang/arxiv-daily/docs/cs-LG/2025-05-26/papers/250520435v2-the-shape-of-adversarial-influence-characterizing-llm-latent-spaces-.md

 ---
 layout: default
-title: The Shape of Adversarial Influence: Characterizing LLM Latent Spaces with Persistent Homology
+title: "The Shape of Adversarial Influence: Characterizing LLM Latent Spaces with Persistent Homology"
 ---

 # The Shape of Adversarial Influence: Characterizing LLM Latent Spaces with Persistent Homology